Kevin Huerter: Sacramento Kings (2022–2025)

 On July 6, 2022, Huerter was traded to the Sacramento Kings in exchange for Maurice Harkless, Justin Holiday, and a future first-round pick.
 On October 19, Huerter made his Kings debut, recording 23 points, three rebounds and two assists in a 115–108 loss to the Portland Trail Blazers.

 On January 18, 2024, Huerter scored a career–high 31 points on 11–for–17 shooting in a 126–121 loss against the Indiana Pacers.
 On March 21, Huerter was diagnosed with a dislocated left shoulder and labral tear after suffering the injury in a game against the Memphis Grizzlies.
 On March 29, it was announced that he would undergo surgery to repair the injury, causing him to miss the remainder of the season as a result.

-Chicago Bulls (2025–present)
+Chicago Bulls (2025–2026)

 On February 3, 2025, Huerter was traded to the Chicago Bulls in exchange for Zach LaVine and a 2028 second-round pick to the Sacramento Kings, in a deal also involving the San Antonio Spurs.
+In 26 games (including 16 starts) for Chicago down the stretch, he posted averages of 13.2 points, 3.3 rebounds, and 3.2 assists.

+Huerter made 44 appearances (11 starts) for the Bulls during the 2025–26 NBA season, averaging 10.9 points, 3.8 rebounds, and 2.6 assists.

+Detroit Pistons (2026–present)

+On February 3, 2026, Huerter was traded to the Detroit Pistons alongside Dario Saric for Jaden Ivey as part of a three team trade that also involved the Minnesota Timberwolves swapping their 2026 first-round pick with Detroit and sending Mike Conley to the Bulls.
+He made 25 appearances (including three starts) for Detroit, averaging 8.6 points, 2.8 rebounds, and 2.5 assists.

+On June 29, 2026, Huerter re-signed with the Pistons on a three-year, $27 million contract.